thoughtbot/superglue/README.md

 this.remote('?_bz=header.shopping_cart', {..fetchOpts})
 ```

-The last example will query for a node from `index.js.props`, and immutably update the equivalent keypath in your Redux store.
+The last example will query for a node from `index.js.props`, noop unrelated nodes, and immutably update the equivalent keypath in your Redux store.

 By sitting on a different mimetype, there are no additional routes that we have to add to our `routes.rb` beyond the client facing ones.
 And since the relationship between the `index.props` and `index.jsx` is always one-to-one, we can get away with just integration tests.
 This means less testing, less code, and greater productivity.